 Many people are put off of booking a trip to Orlando because of the costs associated with such a holiday.
 There are several ‘big budget’ items that are unfortunately unavoidable, but there are ways that you can reduce the cost of your Orlando holiday and bring it in on budget.
 I’ve been visiting Florida for over 20 years and these are some of the tricks that I have used to help keep the costs down;

-This article contains Amazon and other affiliate links, if you click the link and make a purchase they pay me a small amount – don’t worry there’s no additional costs for you though!
+This article contains affiliate links, if you click the link and make a purchase they pay me a small amount – don’t worry there’s no additional costs for you though!

 Package Holiday or DIY

 There are two ways to book your holiday to Orlando, either a package where you book your flights, car hire and accommodation with one holiday company, or DIY where you book each factor of your holiday yourself.
 There is no right or wrong way it’s just personal choice.
 Whichever way you choose to book you can still apply the principles below to help you get the best possible price for your holiday.